JonasBorgPetersen/GDSProject/contract Template.md

 ####Use case 1

+> <b>Name:</b> Show time schedule

-> <b>Name:</b> The system should show a time schedule with arrival and departure time, with information about the carrier and number of free seats, between two airports on a given date.
+> The system should show a time schedule with arrival and departure time, with information about the carrier and number of free seats, between two airports on a given date.

 ####Use case 2